adfinis/ansible-guide/doc/test_infrastructure.rst

 Test Infrastructure
 ===================

-To test Ansible roles, a good way is to do it with vagrant.
+Vagrant provides an easy way to test Ansible roles in an encapsulated environment.
 Vagrant is an abstraction layer for multiple virtualisation platforms.
 A possible setup is defined in the Vagrantfile inside this repository.

 There are some dependencies to test Ansible roles with vagrant: